AdityaBavadekar/MHTCETCutoff-PDF-Scraper/README.md

 ```

 ## Script 2: summarise.py
-On execution, the asks the user to enter names of cities seperated with a comma and prints the names of college that mention the city in the name.
+On execution, the asks the user to enter names of cities seperated with a comma and prints the names of colleges that mention the city in their name.
+> ℹ️ Note: It will show colleges that mention the city in their name.
+It is obvious that some instutites that don't mention the city name will be missed out so be careful.
 ### Output
 Example excution:
 ```